nicolemitchell/personal_website/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
+I am currently an AI Resident at Google Research, working with Johannes Ballé, Jakub Konečný and Zachary Charles on compression for federated learning.
+Our work applies rate--distortion theory to reduce client communication costs without sacrificing model performance.

-I graduated in May with a Master of Science in Computer Science from Rice University, where I was advised by Dr. Lydia Kavraki.
-My research in chemoinformatics applies graph theory, network science and machine learning techniques to model drugs and predict their metabolism, which will help inform the safety and efficacy of medicines.
+Prior to the residency, I completed my Master of Science in Computer Science from Rice University, where I was advised by Dr. Lydia Kavraki.
+My master's research in chemoinformatics applied graph theory, network science and machine learning techniques to model drugs and predict their metabolism, helping inform the safety and efficacy of medicines.

-I am broadly interested in developing methods of learning on structured data for biomedical applications.
-Given the senitive context of health, I am also passionate about ensuring these models have provable guarantees that support interpretability and fairness.
-I will be joining Google Brain in Berlin through the Google AI Residency in early 2021 and I am currently exploring opportunities to explore in the meantime.
+As my residency is coming to a close, I am now seeking opportunities for research positions.
+Broadly, I am excited about research that uses both theory and empirical tools to understand machine learning methods and design informed systems.

-Outside of research, I enjoy musing on the intersection of science and society, tinkering in my garage, and running along trails in the Sierras, where I am currently based.
+Outside of research, I enjoy running along trails in the Marin Headlands and trying out new recipes in the kitchen.